dement6d/genpass/README.md

 <p align="center">A lightweight, simple and easy to use password generator</p>

 # Examples
-- Generate a long password that won't execute any unwanted commands when pasted in the Linux Terminal:
+- Generate a long password that won't execute any unwanted commands when pasted in the Terminal:
   - `genpass -e \!\&\(\)\$\?\;\\ -l 50`
 - Generate a password out of lower case letters only:
   - `genpass -c qwertyuiopasdfghjklzxcvbnm`